Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Even workers who have not applied for progressive taxation at the pre-assessment stage can apply for this retroactively by submitting their tax return.
 In this case, a completed Claim for progressive taxation of earned income (Form 6148e) must be enclosed.

-Foreign employees working in Finland can sometimes arrange for their employer to pay their taxes in Finland (“net-of-tax contract”).
-In this case, you as the worker give your employer authorisation to receive any tax refunds that you might receive.
+Workers in Finland who live abroad can sometimes arrange for their employer to pay their taxes in Finland (“net-of-tax contract”).
+In this case, the worker gives their employer authorisation to receive any tax refunds that they might receive.
 However, any arrangements by which workers transfer their right to tax refunds to another person are not binding from the Tax Administration’s perspective.
-In general, tax refunds are paid out in euros, into the bank account indicated by the taxpayer.
+Despite any arrangements, workers still cannot transfer their right to tax refunds to another person in a way that is binding on the Finnish Tax Administration.
 You can inform the Tax Administration of your bank account number and other bank details in MyTax.
-Alternatively, you can use a paper form: Form 7208, Individuals’ Bank Account Notice).
-Read more: Change of bank account details.
+Alternatively, you can use a paper form: Taxpayers can also supply their bank account details by filling in and signing a written notice (7208, Individuals’ Bank Account Notice).
+Read more in Change of bank account details.

 The wages of resident leased workers are taxed at the progressive tax rate, similarly to permanent residents of Finland.

 Workers whose employer is a foreign company that does not have a permanent establishment in Finland, or that has not asked to be entered into the Tax Administration’s register of employers on a voluntary basis, need to take care of their prepayment taxation themselves.
 It is important for these workers to contact their tax office to arrange their prepayment scheme.
 Without prepayments, the back taxes that would result would bear interest.
-People who arrive in Finland from other countries can request a pre-assessment decision by completing Form 5042e (“Application for tax card, tax prepayment or tax number – current or former foreign residents”).
 The income-tax prepayment scheme requires that the worker must have a Finnish personal identity code.

 Workers who are treated as Finnish residents have the obligation to file a Finnish tax return after the year is over.
 Generally, the country of tax residence imposes tax on all the income of its residents, applying the provisions of its own legislation.
 In this case, the country of residence would eliminate any double taxation.